Long-lost Brooklyn dog named 'Sinatra' mysteriously appears in Florida

 SEFFNER, Florida --An emotional reunion is set to take place between a family from Brooklyn and their long-lost dog.

-'Sinatra' once belonged Zion Willis, 16, who died in a gun accident.
+'Sinatra' once belonged to Zion Willis, 16, who died in a gun accident.

 Somehow, 'Sinatra' ended up in a Florida neighborhood, where the Verrill family took him in.